2205845/CS220AU-DP/README.md

 ## Log
-20/10/23 set up my GitHub account.
+20/10/23-Set up my GitHub account.

-20/10/23 Created my task list on my GitHub account.
+20/10/23-Created my task list on my GitHub account.

 11/11/23-started my search for sources to reference.

 1/12/23-Found books and journals to reference my key ideas.

-3/12/23-started the main body/introduction to my essay.
+3/12/23-Started the main body/introduction to my essay.

 5/12/23-Constructed photos to edit for my website.

-11/12/23- Used adobe photoshop to edit the photos I took.
+11/12/23-Used adobe photoshop to edit the photos I took.

+27/12/23-Added more information and references to my website.